 The unique winter light

-But even though you can’t take the lights for granted – it is, after all, a natural phenomenon, just like the weather – you are still guaranteed to experience magical light in Northern Norway all through the polar night.
+Although there is not guarantee that the northern lights will appear – they are a natural phenomenon, just like the weather – you are still guaranteed to experience magical light in Northern Norway all through the polar night.
 On clear days, you can see beautiful sunset colours in the south while the sky to the north is a deep midnight blue.
-In “the blue hour” at twilight, the snowy landscape is bathed in a glassy, deep blue colour.
+In the 'blue hour' at twilight, the snowy landscape is bathed in a glassy, deep blue colour.

-And even if the Auroras don't dance, experiencing the starry, limitless sky can make you reconnect with the universe ...
+And even if the Auroras don't dance, experiencing the infinite starry sky can make you reconnect with the universe.

 Light pollution obscures the night sky in more than half of Europe.
 If you leave the lights of the city behind, you can see much more of our universe with the naked eye.

-The aurora borealis can be seen when the sky is clear and dark.
+The northern lights can be seen when the sky is clear and dark.
 Peak time is between 11 p.m. and 2 a.m.

-Statistically, springtime (March/April) and autumn (September/October) has the highest level of aurora activity.
-However, you will see it in November, December, January and February as well.
-Then, you just have to cross your fingers for a sun storm, sending out some magical particles in your direction...
+Statistically, spring (March/April) and autumn (September/October) have the highest level of aurora activity.
+However, you they are also spotted in November, December, January, and February.
+You then just have to cross your fingers for a sun storm to send some magical particles in your direction...

-If you will have to wait a bit for The Green Diva to show up, don't worry.
-There are plenty of other unforgettable things to do in Northern Norway.
+Don't worry if you need to wait a while to see the green diva dance.
+There are plenty of other unforgettable things to experience in Northern Norway!
 Plan your trip with My Nordic Travel.

 Take advantage of top offers